danburzo/ga-browsers/README.md

 ## How do I get the .CSV file?

+To get the analytics data in a form that can be used by this tool, you need to create a Custom Report with specific columns:

 1. Go to <kbd>Google Analytics</kbd> → <kbd>Customization</kbd> → <kbd>Custom Reports</kbd>
 2. Create a new custom report with the following characteristics:
 	* __Type__: _Flat table_